Build Good Energy™, from the ground up — the simple solution that’s been under our feet the whole time.

 The Founders Meet

-Tyler, increasingly aware of the remarkable capabilities of mushroom root (mycelium) as he continues his Ph.D. program at CU Boulder, reaches out to the head of the school’s renowned Electrochemical Energy Laboratory (ECEL) to see how fungi could be used in batteries, a technology that was getting significant research attention and funding.
+Tyler, increasingly aware of the remarkable capabilities of mycelium as he continues his Ph.D. program at CU Boulder, reaches out to the head of the school’s renowned Electrochemical Energy Laboratory (ECEL) to see how fungi could be used in batteries, a technology that was getting significant research attention and funding.
 Tyler is pointed toward Justin, a member of the lab who fielded many unusual requests.
-When the two of them meet in a basement office within the school’s engineering building, they talk for hours about their scientific endeavors, many side projects, mushroom root, and how they could guide the living material to become a nature-based technology for biomanufacturing everything from battery components to food.
+When the two of them meet in a basement office within the school’s engineering building, they talk for hours about their scientific endeavors, many side projects, mycelium, and how they could guide the living material to become a nature-based technology for biomanufacturing everything from battery components to food.
 Their collaboration begins.

 10